vuejs/vue-cli/docs/build.md

 Directly use as webpack config.

-Note that we use [webpack-merge](https://github.com/survivejs/webpack-merge) to merge you webpack config with default webpack config.
+Note that we use [webpack-merge](https://github.com/survivejs/webpack-merge) to merge your webpack config with default webpack config.

 #### autoprefixer